Biosafety Month

 2024 Biosafety and Biosecurity Day

-The Virginia Tech Institutional Biosafety Committee program (IBCP) and Environmental Health and Safety Biosafety group EHS-BSG) will be hosting the annual event at the Fralin Hall atrium on Oct.
-23 from 9 a.m. until 4 p.m.
+The Virginia Tech Institutional Biosafety Committee Program and Environmental Health and Safety Biosafety group hosted the annual event at the Fralin Hall atrium on Oct.
+23. Thank you to everyone who particpated!

 Tips of the Week